GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (222).md

 **Minimum Tier**: 2

-**Casting Time**: 1 acation + 1 action per missile
+**Casting Time**: 1 action + 1 action per missile

 **Range**: 75 Yards

 **Effect**: You enchant a nonmagical arrow or bolt in your possession to fly towards a target of your choice within range, inflicting an appropriate attack per the arrow/bolt.
 If such a missile successfully wounds a foe or qualifies to damage their armor, it also inflicts a fire attack.

-If the spellcheck was a critical success and you have any tra8ning with bows/crossbows as appropriate to the missile, you gain the benefit of that training.
+If the spellcheck was a critical success and you have any training with bows/crossbows as appropriate to the missile, you gain the benefit of that training.

 **At Higher Tiers**: When cast at 3rd tier, for each tier beyond 2nd, you may either loose an additional missile or reduce the casting time by 1 action (to a minimum of 1 action).
 Each missile must have a different target.